wardziniak/chessPuzzle/README.md

 # chessPuzzle

-App sovles more general Eight queens puzzle.
+App sovles more general of Eight queens puzzle.
 Instead Queens other chessmen might be used, ex.
 King, Knight, Bishop or Rook